 Section 3.
-If a permanent full-time employee or UC Claims Intermittent Intake Interviewer, works on any of the holidays set forth in Section 1 of this Article, except the day after Thanksgiving, the employee shall be compensated at one and one-half times the employee's regular hourly rate of pay for all hours worked on said holiday.
+If a permanent full-time employee works on any of the holidays set forth in Section 1 of this Article, except the day after Thanksgiving, the employee shall be compensated at one and one-half times the employee's regular hourly rate of pay for all hours worked on said holiday.
 In addition, the employee shall receive paid time off for all hours worked on a holiday but not to exceed the hours in the employee's regular work shift.

-Employees will be permitted to use paid time off earned for working scheduled holidays within 60 days succeeding the designated holiday.
-If such scheduling is not possible, the scheduling period shall be extended 60 days, regardless of the calendar year.
-The employees may select the date on which they shall utilize their paid time off provided they have given the Employer three weeks notice and the Employer will respect the requested selection time as long as it is not detrimental to the efficiency of the operation.
+Employees will be permitted to use paid time off earned for working scheduled holidays through ten (10) pay periods into the next calendar year.
+The employees may select the date on which they shall utilize their paid time off provided they have given the Employer three weeks notice and the Employer will respect the requested selection time, as long as it is not detrimental to the efficiency of the operation.
 If the employee is not granted such paid time off in accordance with the above provisions, the employee shall be compensated at his/her regular rate of pay in lieu of such paid time off.
 Available paid time off may be used by the employee for an emergency.

 Section 4.
-If a permanent full-time employee or UC Claims Intermittent Intake Interviewer works on the day after Thanksgiving, the employee shall be compensated at the employee's regular hourly rate of pay for all hours worked on said holiday.
+If a permanent full-time employee works on the day after Thanksgiving, the employee shall be compensated at the employee's regular hourly rate of pay for all hours worked on said holiday.
 In addition, the employee shall receive paid time off for all hours worked on the day after Thanksgiving but not to exceed the hours in the employee's regular work shift.

 Section 5.
-Whenever the Employer declares a special holiday or part holiday for all employees under the Employer's jurisdiction, all permanent full-time employees including UC Claims

-Intermittent Intake Interviewers who are required to work on the day on which such holiday hours occur shall receive time off with pay for all hours worked equivalent to the number of hours in the employee's normal work shift if a full holiday is declared, or a pro rata share of the normal work shift if a partial holiday is declared.
+Whenever the Employer declares a special holiday or part holiday for all employees under the Employer's jurisdiction, all permanent full-time employees who are required to work on the day on which such holiday hours occur shall receive time off with pay for all hours worked equivalent to the number of hours in the employee's normal work shift if a full holiday is declared, or a pro rata share of the normal work shift if a partial holiday is declared.
 The Employer shall have the option of paying the employee his/her regular hourly rate of pay in lieu of such equivalent time off with pay.